logzio/logz-docs/_source/user-guide/accounts/support-access.md

   - imnotashrimp
 ---

-If you need help in your account that we can't resolve over chat or email, the Logz.io Support team may request access to your account.
+If you need help in your account that we can't resolve over chat or email, the Logz.io Support team may access your account to investigate and troubleshoot further.

+The Logz.io Support team **has access to your account by default**, and you can revoke that access if needed.

-You can control support access from [**<i class="li li-gear"></i> > Settings > General**](https://app.logz.io/#/dashboard/settings/general) in the top menu.
+To manage support access, navigate to [**<i class="li li-gear"></i> > Settings > General > Support access**](https://app.logz.io/#/dashboard/settings/general).

 ![Account settings](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/enable-support.gif)

-To enable support access, set the switch to **Enabled**, choose an expiration period, and click **Update**.
+To disable support access, set the switch to **Disabled**.
+If you want to re-enable it, toggle the switch on, choose an expiration period, and click **Update**.

 At the end of this time, support access will disable itself automatically.
-If you set this time period to forever, support access will remain enabled until you disable it or set a new expiration period.
+However, if you set this time period to forever, support access will remain enabled until you disable it or set a new expiration period.

 ## What access am I granting?